KenwoodFox/EG-207/docs/presentations/CONOPS.md

 The Sensor package will be used in an indoor environment
 and will be subject to changes in temperature, humidity,
-uv and visible light exposure.
+UV light intensity, visible light exposure, and water collection/rate.

 # Support Environment